Tanay7/Statistics/README.md

-# Code repository for basic Statistics
+# Code repository for basic statistics